AI-vidence/antakia/docs/examples/california2.md

 ![](../img/submodel.png)

-You can read the performance of various surrogate models, compared (delta) with the orginal model.
+You can read the performance of various surrogate models, compared (delta) with the original model.

 You can select one model and "validate sub-model" to add the submodel in your region list.